 Please stay home if you, anyone in your household, or anyone you have been within 6 feet of has experienced a fever or been diagnosed positive for COVID-19 in the 14 days preceding the race.
 There will not be temperature checks before the race, so everyone is expected to be honest about their possibility of having Coronavirus (symptomatically or asymptomatically) when coming to this event.

 Please practice COVID-mitigation during any travel to and from this event.
 We want to eliminate any possibilities for the coronavirus to spread before, during or after this event.
 If we all cooperate, we can continue to host safe events, and work our way to future events with fewer regulations.

-Same schedule for both December 31 and January 1 - All races are held in the morning.
+Same schedule for both December 31 and January 1.

 Event Location, Parking, & Directions

 All parking is at the race site.
 There are enough spots for all the runners in the 3 parking lots of Celebration Park.

 Masks must be worn by everyone in the pavilion / tented areas where the start/finish is (from here out called the race site).